ArielDomchik/ECS-Terraform-CodePipeline-Deployment/README.md

     Type "yes" when prompted to confirm the changes.

 4. Once the deployment is complete, Terraform will output the public IP address of the deployed application.

+5. For the pipeline impelmentation, use this guide [Official AWS Guide for ECS Deployment with CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/ecs-cd-pipeline.html)

 ## Cleaning Up